Attendance at network's first-ever remote biannual meeting tripled, prompting a rethink on the value of the technology

 The two-day conference — which was held last week — clocked up 644 registrants from 73 countries compared to around 200 delegates who would have been expected to attend the Oslo conference, which was cancelled in mid-April due to the Covid-19 pandemic.

-Lawyers love to network at conferences during coffee breaks and at the bar; but needs must.
+Lawyers love to network; but needs must.

 Registration is now open for the American Bar Association’s Virtual Annual Meeting, which takes place in July; and the International Bar Association is planning ‘a unique and dynamic virtual annual conference’ in November after pulling the plug on its Miami 2020 meeting.